Bosun2023/SQL_Project/starting_with_questions.md

     WHERE session.city IS NOT NULL AND session.country IS NOT NULL GROUP BY session.city, session.country, session.v2_product_name, session.channel_grouping
 ),

-total_sales_by_city_country AS (
+-- Calculate the total sales quantity for each city and country combination. total_sales_by_city_country AS (
     SELECT
         city,